apache/iotdb/client-cpp/README.md

     under the License.

 -->
-# IoTDB C++ Client
+# Building C++ Client

-To compile cpp client, add "mvn -Pclient-cpp" option when running maven command in IoTDB root directory.
+To compile cpp client, add "-P client-cpp" option to maven build command.

-Compiling these modules requires  installing some tools first, for more information, read ../compile-tools/README.md
+The compiling requires the module "compile-tools" to be built first.
+For more information, please refer to "compile-tools/README.md".